ic-association/nns-proposals/README.md

 - [Technical Overview of the Internet Computer](https://medium.com/dfinity/a-technical-overview-of-the-internet-computer-f57c62abc20f)
 - [Internet Computer network dashboard](https://dashboard.internetcomputer.org/)

+### DFINITY Foundation

+The [DFINITY Foundation](https://dfinity.org/) is a Swisss not-for-profit organization based in Zurich, Switzerland, and oversees research centers in Palo Alto, San Francisco, and Zurich.
+Its goal is to further the design, development, and adoption of the Internet Computer Protocol.

 ### Network Dasboards from the community
-You can observe the state of the IC's infrastructure (Nodes, data centers, subnets) and traditional blockchain metrics (blocks/second, Token Supply, etc...)
+You can observe the state of the Internet Computer's infrastructure (Nodes, data centers, subnets) and traditional blockchain metrics (blocks/second, Token Supply, etc...)

 - https://dashboard.internetcomputer.org Network dashboard by the Internet Computer Association
 - https://www.dfinityexplorer.org/# by [Dylan Miller](https://github.com/dylancm4)